PedanticHacker/ReChess/README.md

 ### Why 3.12?

-By using Python 3.12, ReChess will work on all major platforms, so Windows, Linux, and macOS.
+As tested, ReChess works on all major platforms using Python 3.12, so on Windows, Linux, and macOS.

 ### What about other Python versions?

-Modifying the source code is quite simple if you're using an older version of Python and want to adapt to it.
+ReChess should work using a Python version older than 3.12, but surely won't work using a 2.x version.
+Feel free to modify the source code to adapt it to your specific version, if necessary.

 ## Are there any dependencies?